About

 Yes, although briefly, I used Gentoo and it was a pain to use.
 Thankfully it was only over part of a summer.
 So it's fair to say I've had a taste of the linux ecosystem.
 But now we arrive at my current system:

 I don't use a desktop environment, I prefer to use a heavily riced window manager called awesome (AWM).
 I also use urxvt as my terminal, mostly becuase I hate bloated terminals, and urxvt is small, performant, and best of all - highly customizable.
-I try to use (as much as I can) suckless software, as the software makes sense.
-I've tried to keep my system lean, however as you can tell from the package count, I like to download a bunch of junk that I don't end up removing from my system.
-I've also had to build a bunch of stuff from source, so that prob adds to it, I'll probably switch to Nix soon.
+I try to use (as much as I can) suckless software, as the design ethos makes sense.
+I try to keep my system lean, however I do like to test new tools frequently so I end up collecting junk I don't use.
+If Nix gets better docs I might switch, but otherwise I like my Debian unstable setup.

 This Site: